-In collaboration with the Insititute, UC academics provide solutions to address water-related issues in California.
-Our diverse clientele includes farm, nursery, ranch, and rangeland operators and managers; allied industry professionals; public agency representatives; and members of the public.
-The Institute leverages federal investment to focus its attention on the most critical water issues addressing the state and coordinates research and extension efforts to address those issues.
+In collaboration with the California Institute for Water Resources, University of California academics provide solutions to address water-related issues in California.
+The Institute leverages federal investment to focus attention on the most critical water issues for the state.
+Currently funded projects include:

 - Nathaniel Bogie of San Jose State is researching deep groundwater recharge and healthy soil management practices to increase the sustainable use of groundwater.